Southwest Detroit, Michigan

-Araceli sat on the couch next to her dad and waited for grandma.
-Ramon decided not to mention the letter to Teresa, not just yet until he knew for sure it could be legit.
-A twenty minutes later Teresa rang the doorbell and Araceli ran out of her bedroom to greet her grandmother.
-Ramon opened it and Teresa stepped inside.
+Araceli sat on the couch next to her dad and waited for her grandmother.
+Ramon decided not to mention the letter to Maria until he knew it was legit.
+Twenty minutes later, Maria rang the doorbell and Araceli ran jumped off the couch to greet her grandmother.
+Ramon opened the door and Maria stepped inside.

-“Hi honey,” Teresa said and bent down to kiss Araceli on the cheek.
+“Hi mija,” Maria said, bending down to kiss Araceli on the cheek.

-“Thanks Teresa, I really appreciate you coming by.
+“Thanks Maria, I really appreciate you coming by.
 I’m just stepping out for a little bit.
 I’ll be back in an hour or so.”

 Araceli ran back to the sofa in front of the TV and Ramon headed out the front door.

-“Ramon,” Teresa said, catching him before he closed the door.
+“Ramon,” Maria said, catching him before he closed the door.
 “Todo esta bien?”

 Ramon forced a small smile.
-“Si.
-I just need to take drive, get my head together, you know?”
+“Claro que si.
+I just need to take a drive, get my head together, you know?”

 “Sure.
 I understand.”

-Ramon looked over to Araceli on the couch, “Be good.”
+Ramon looked over to Araceli on the couch.

-Araceli smiled and Ramon took the thirty-minute drive west out to the hoity toity town of Bourbon Falls, sunset would be in a few hours.
+Araceli smiled and Ramon took the thirty-minute drive west out to the hoity toity town of Bourbon Falls.
+Sunset would be coming soon.

 “Hello?”
 Ramon called into the dimly lit house.